mminichino/YCSB/couchbase3/README.md

 # Couchbase (SDK 3.x) Driver for YCSB
 This driver is a binding for the YCSB facilities to operate against a Couchbase Server cluster.
-It uses the official Couchbase Java SDK (version 3.x) and provides a rich set of configuration options, including support for the N1QL query language.
+It uses the official Couchbase Java SDK (version 3.x) and provides a rich set of configuration options.

 ## Quickstart